PaulHolsters/mldt-experiment-1/README.md

               new FixedDimensioningConfigModel(
                 DimensionValueConfigType.Calculated, '(100vh - 16px)')
             )),
-          childLayout: new ResponsiveChildLayoutConfigModel(
+          childLayout: new ResponsiveContainerChildLayoutConfigModel(
-            new ChildLayoutConfigModel(
+            new TableLayoutConfigModel(
               new HorizontalLayoutConfigPropsModel(
                 AxisConfigType.Main,
                 true,